istio/istio.io/content/boilerplates/before-you-begin-egress.md

 ## Before you begin

 *   Setup Istio by following the instructions in the [Installation guide](/docs/setup/).
-Configure Istio to restrict all outbound traffic.
+Configure Istio to [disable access to external services](/docs/tasks/traffic-management/egress/index.md#install-istio-with-access-to-all-external-services-diabled).

 *   To have test source for sending requests, start the [sleep]({{< github_tree >}}/samples/sleep) sample.